-How to Create a 360 HUD Video with Multiple Clips Using Vegas Pro or Adobe Premiere Pro
+How to Use Adobe Premiere Pro or Vegas Pro to Create a 360 HUD Video with Multiple Clips

 Hi guys, today I’m doing a tutorial on how to create spherical video-HUDs from multiple 2D videos (see example above).
 I borrowed the idea of HUD from video gaming and invented this new way of presenting 360 videos.
 By following this tutorial, you will be able to create an equirectagular 360 video with a spherical photo as background and 3 (or more as you see fit) different 2D videos all around.

 Before we proceed, let’s clarify two important points:

 1. There is no game that allows you to record in-game 360 videos.
 If you saw a VR video game recording, it’s probably that the game supports a plugin that allows frame by frame 360° rendering from a 2D recording.

 2. It’s impossible to transform a 2D video into a VR video.
 This tutorial only explains how to create a 3D HUD look where the viewer can observe from different camera prospectives.

 Here’s what you need to create a spherical HUD: